annaherer/DAOWorkshop/README.md

 **Data Access Object (DAO) Layer**

-A 💻 layer that provides siplified assess to data stored in a relational database.
+A 💻 layer that provides simplified assess to data stored in a relational database.

 Contains methods for accessing the underlying database data:
 ✅ Create,